Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control

 \subsection{Explicit FOM and its asymptotic consistency}

 We first consider the realization in which primal feasibility is represented \emph{explicitly} through a finite weak Liouville test family.
-This is the canonical Eulerian form of FOM: the transport constraints remain visible at finite resolution, rather than being absorbed into rollout.
-It separates two different approximation layers---finite trial expressivity on the primal side, and weak-form refinement on the transport side---while keeping the certificate class independent as a finite-dimensional realization of HJB-type dual objects.
+This is the canonical Eulerian form of FOM.
+The transport constraints remain visible at finite resolution.
+It separates two approximation layers, finite trial expressivity on the primal side and weak-form refinement on the transport side.
+The certificate class remains an independent finite-dimensional realization of HJB-type dual objects.